joeblew99/gu/examples/readme.md

 This example showcases how the organization structures of `Gu`, also known as resources help define a page and its content.

+You can find the `index.html` code for the `Hello` app in the [Hello Directory](./Hello)

 ## [Subscribe](./subscribe)
-This example showcases how components can be built with self descriptive markups and layered within `Gu` resources to build a app with it's corresponding pages.
+This example showcases how components can be built with self descriptive markups and layered within `Gu` resources, to build a app with it's corresponding pages and also how this project can be rendered on the server with a sample http server.

+You can find the `index.html` code for the `Subscribe` app in the [Subscribe Directory](./subscribe) You can find the server code for the `Subscribe` app in the [Server Directory](./subscribe/server)